meshach567/meshach567/README.md

 - New frameworks and technologies to enhance my development skills.

 ## 👯 Looking to Collaborate On
-- Open-source projects involving AI, machine learning, and web development.
+- Open-source projects involving AI, Blockchain, and web development.
 - Innovative startups aiming to disrupt their industries with cutting-edge tech.

   ## 📫 How to Reach Me